home-assistant/home-assistant.io/source/_integrations/surepetcare.markdown

 | `lock_state` | `True` | string | New state to change the flap to

 `lock_state` should be one of:

-* `unlocked` - flap is unlocked, pets are allowed both in and out
+- `unlocked` - flap is unlocked, pets are allowed both in and out.
-* `locked_in` - flap is 'in only' - pets can come in but not go back out
+- `locked_in` - flap is 'in only' - pets can come in but not go back out.
-* `locked_out` - flap is 'out only' - pets can go out, but not back in
+- `locked_out` - flap is 'out only' - pets can go out, but not back in.
-* `locked_all` - flap is locked both ways
+- `locked_all` - flap is locked both ways.

 ## Getting the IDs of your flaps, feeders and pets